redpanda-data/redpanda/docs/www/rpk-commands.md

   rpk redpanda config set <key> <value> [flags]

 Flags:
-      --config string   Redpanda config file, if not set the file will be searched for in default location (default "/etc/redpanda/redpanda.yaml")
-      --format string   The value format.
-Can be 'single', for single values such as '/etc/redpanda' or 100; and 'json', 'toml', 'yaml','yml', 'properties', 'props', 'prop', or 'hcl' when partially or completely setting config objects (default "single")
+      --config string   Redpanda config file, if not set the file will be searched for in the default location --format string   The value format.
+Can be 'single', for single values such as '/etc/redpanda' or 100; and 'json' and 'yaml' when partially or completely setting config objects (default "single")
 ```

 #### config bootstrap